elec-e8408-mini-project-2025/project-documentation/user-manual.md

 The main view has two navigational buttons:

 1. Button `Show all hikes` navigates to a view that shows all hikes
-2. Button `Configuration` navigates to a view in which the bluetooth connection can be configures
+2. Button `Configure Bluetooth` navigates to a view in which the bluetooth connection can be configured

 The main view additionally visualizes selected data from past hikes: